Updated June 2021

 Like any other enterprise solutions, Google Cloud works based on a pay-as-you-go model and doesn’t have fixed pricing.
 Be aware that Google Cloud (the same as Amazon S3, by the way) charges you not only for the space you use.
 The number of operations & outgoing traffic also matter so be attentive here.

-Google Cloud still has three different pricing models.
+Google Cloud still has four different pricing models.
 But, as said, be ready that these prices could change, depending on different factors:

 NB: All three plans have a 30-day free trial period.